Baumtreter/ha-todo-inbox-synchronizer/README.md

 - `todo.add_item`
 - `todo.remove_item`

 The blueprint copies the summary and description only.
-Other provider-specific metadata, such as due dates or labels, is not copied.
+Provider-specific metadata such as due dates or labels is not copied.
+The AI was not invited to invent a data migration strategy.

 ## Import

-The repository currently is private for review.
-The import URL is ready, but it becomes usable by other Home Assistant users only after the repository is made public:
+The repository is currently private for review.
+The import URL becomes usable by other Home Assistant users only after the repository is made public:

 `https://raw.githubusercontent.com/Baumtreter/ha-todo-inbox-synchronizer/main/to-do-inbox-synchronizer.yaml`